-- Final Average Compensation: average of earned compensation paid in five consecutive years of full-time service that yields the highest average. - Service Retirement: Eligible to receive a service retirement benefit if the member has been credited with at least five full years of creditable service and has attained the age of 60; or has been credited with 30 or more years of full-time or part-time creditable service and has attained age 55. - Early Retirement: Eligible to receive an early retirement allowance if a member is not eligible for service retirement but has at least five years of creditable service and attained age 55. - Professional Retirement Option: if the member has been credited with 30 or more years of service and has attained the age of 60, they are eligible for an enhanced allowance equal to 1.85% of average final compensation times all service at retirement.
-Otherwise, the multiplier used to calculate the retirement allowance will be equal to 1.67%. - Annual Contribution: 8.15% of member's earned compensation. - Supplemental Contribution Rate: On or after July 1, 2023, the TRS Board may require a supplemental contribution up to 0.5% if the following three conditions are met: - o The average funded ratio of the System based on the last three annual actuarial valuations is equal to or less than 80%; and - o The period necessary to amortize all liabilities of the System based on the latest annual actuarial valuation is greater than 20 years; and - A State or employer contribution rate increase or a flat dollar contribution to the Retirement System Trust fund has been enacted that is equivalent to or greater than the supplemental contribution rate imposed by the TRS Board. - Disability Retirement: A member will not be eligible for a disability retirement if the member is or will eligible for a service retirement on the date of termination.
+- 1) Final Average Compensation: average of earned compensation paid in five consecutive years of full-time service that yields the highest average. - 2) Service Retirement: eligible to receive a service retirement benefit if the member has been credited with at least five full years of creditable service and has attained the age of 60; or has been credited with 30 or more years of full-time or part-time creditable service and has attained age 55. - 3) Early Retirement: eligible to receive an early retirement allowance if a member is not eligible for service retirement but has at least five years of creditable service and attained age 55. - 4) Professional Retirement Option: if the member has been credited with 30 or more years of service and has attained the age of 60, they are eligible for an enhanced allowance equal to 1.85% of average final compensation times all service at retirement.
+Otherwise, the multiplier used to calculate the retirement allowance will be equal to 1.67%. - 5) Annual Contribution: 8.15% of member's earned compensation. - 6) Supplemental Contribution Rate: on or after July 1, 2023, the TRS Board may require a supplemental contribution up to 0.5% if the following three conditions are met: - a.
+The average funded ratio of the System based on the last three annual actuarial valuations is equal to or less than 80%; and - b.
+The period necessary to amortize all liabilities of the System based on the latest annual actuarial valuation is greater than 20 years; and - c.
+A state or employer contribution rate increase or a flat dollar contribution to the Retirement System Trust fund has been enacted that is equivalent to or greater than the supplemental contribution rate imposed by the TRS Board. - 7) Disability Retirement: A member will not be eligible for a disability retirement if the member is or will be eligible for a service retirement on the sate of termination. - 8) Guaranteed Annual Benefit Adjustment (GABA): - a.
+If the most recent actuarial valuation shows that Retirement System liabilities are at least 90% funded and the provision of the increase is not projected to cause the System's liabilities to be less than 85% funded, the GABA may increase from the 0.5% floor up to 1.5%, as set by the Board.